SparkPost/support-docs/content/momentum/4/modules/dane.md

 use_dane = true
 ```

-[domain](/momentum/4/console-commands/domain) command is updated to show the TLSA record if availabe,
+[domain](/momentum/4/console-commands/domain) command is updated to show the TLSA record if available,
  and a flag of `+dnssec` is added to each DNS record to indicate that they are DNSSEC
  validated.
 An example is shown here: